Census of Population

 - Immigration and ethnocultural diversity (formerly Ethnic diversity and immigration)

 Data sources and methodology

-The census enumerates the entire Canadian population, which consists of Canadian citizens (by birth and by naturalization), landed immigrants and non-permanent residents and their families living with them in Canada.
+The census enumerates the entire Canadian population, on a "usual residence" basis (de jure).
+The population enumerated consists of usual residents of Canada who are Canadian citizens (by birth or by naturalization), landed immigrants and non-permanent residents and their families living with them in Canada.
 Non-permanent residents are persons who hold a work or student permit, or who claim refugee status.

 The census also counts Canadian citizens and landed immigrants who are temporarily outside the country on Census Day.
 This includes federal and provincial government employees working outside Canada, Canadian embassy staff posted to other countries, members of the Canadian Forces stationed abroad, all Canadian crew members of merchant vessels and their families.
-Because people outside the country are enumerated, the Census of Canada is considered a modified de jure census.
+Because people outside the country are enumerated, the Census' population concept is considered a "modified" de jure census.

 This survey is a census with a cross-sectional design.

 Demographic information is collected from 100% of the population.
 Data are collected for all units (dwellings) of the target population, therefore no sampling is done.